 Schools must be held accountable for allowing sexual abuse or harassment on or off campus during school-related activities.
 A school’s failure to take proper action may create a liability against the school, its administration, and its employees for neglecting to keep the students in their care safe.
 If you or your child were sexually abused in school, you may have the option to file a civil claim to hold the perpetrator and school district accountable.
 If you need a knowledgeable attorney to represent you, call our institutional sexual abuse lawyers in Los Angeles, CA today to get started.

+Many colleges and universities have been scrutinized for their lack of action related to sexual assaults on their campuses.
 Sexual harassment is prohibited under Title IX of the Education Amendments of 1972 and Title VII of the Civil Rights Act of 1964.
-All schools that receive federal Title IX funds that fail to protect their students from sexual harassment are potentially liable for violating federal law.
+All schools that receive federal Title IX funds that fail to protect their students from sexual harassment could be liable for violating federal law.

 Institutional sexual abuse reflects power dynamics as perpetrators utilize their positions of authority within institutions to victimize those who look up to them.
 The effects of this type of abuse can be detrimental to victims and could lead to long-lasting psychological damage.

 Institutional sexual abuse could include sexual assault or harassment committed by:

 Survivors of institutional sexual abuse have options to seek justice, regain the upper hand, and begin the process of putting their life back together.
 If you need a hand to do so, contact our experienced institutional sexual abuse lawyers in Los Angeles for help.

 If you or someone you care about has been sexually abused, the attorneys with Arias Sanguinetti Wang & Torrijos, LLP can help you fight for the justice you deserve.
 We will offer the help you need to hold a sexual offender accountable and pursue civil damages for sexual abuse on your behalf.